07 March 2023

 The start-up ecosystem is heavily reliant on wealth creation and value generation.
-With such importance on the valuation component, stakeholders are continuously looking for varied structures to define equity distribution of the Company.
+With such importance on the valuation aspect, stakeholders are continuously looking for varied structures to define equity distribution of the company.
 Founders are often caught up in the tug of war between balancing costs and distributing equity of their companies.
 Although there are no fixed principles on which these distributions are done, the industry practice defines certain structures on a broad level that are followed by Founders for such equity distribution.

 As founders, we are always worried about diluting our equity because for each one of us, we are the next unicorn in the making, and rightly so with the widespread use of technology and demand accelerating even in a pandemic, innovative businesses are here to stay and grow.

-Through this post, we address the frequently asked questions about one of the most important aspects of a startup-Equity Dilution.
+Through this post, we address the frequently asked questions about one of the most important aspects of a startup - “Equity Dilution”.

 What does dilution of equity mean?